HindujaB/siddhi-io-prometheus-original/README.md

-﻿Siddhi-io-prometheus
+﻿﻿Siddhi-io-prometheus
 ======================================

 The **siddhi-io-prometheus extension** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a>.
-It publishes siddhi events as Prometheus metrics and expose them to Prometheus server.
+The Prometheus-sink publishes Siddhi events as Prometheus metrics and expose them to Prometheus server.
+The Prometheus-source retrieves Prometheus metrics from an endpoint and send them as Siddhi events.

 ## Prerequisites